-The Service Children's Progression Alliance conducted a large-scale UK-wide consultation which told us that professionals supporting Service children want to be better connected: with each other, with evidence and with support.
+The Service Children's Progression Alliance conducted a large-scale UK-wide consultation which told us that professionals supporting Armed Forces children want to be better connected: with each other, with evidence and with support.
 The Thriving Lives Toolkit responds directly to this need.

-Independent research carried out by the International Centre for Guidance Studies (iCeGS) at the University of Derby comprised:
+Independent, UK-wide research carried out by the International Centre for Guidance Studies (iCeGS) at the University of Derby comprised:

-- Literature review - Survey in which 479 schools participated - In-depth, multi-case study investigation with Service children, senior leaders, teachers and support staff in schools with at least a 'good' Ofsted rating that are known for their Service child support - The schools were specifically chosen to provide a balance of primary and secondary, proportions of Service children (from very low to high), while serving all three Services between them.
+- Literature review

+- Surveys in which 493 schools participated

+- In-depth, multi-case study investigations with Armed Forces children, senior leaders, teachers and support staff.
+The schools were specifically chosen to provide a balance of primary and secondary, proportions of Armed Forces children (from very low to high), while serving all three Armed Forces between them.

-The research identified seven principles for effective practice and a framework to helps schools undertake evidence-based reflection and identify improvement priorities.
-Research does not identify any principle to be of more importance than anothers.
+The research identified seven principles for effective practice and a framework to help schools undertake evidence-based reflection and identify improvement priorities.
+Research does not identify any principle to be of more importance than any others.
 It is important to consider all seven.